alecjonas/Forecasting_Walmart_Sales/README.md

 (See the results section below for forecast results)

-After I made my forecast for the month of February, I thought that by making several assumptions about how the forecast at the highest level would trickle down to the lower level that there would be some data loss.
-I figured it would be a worthwhile exercise forecasting directly on the CA3 store and Foods3 Department and comparing my results to the trickle down method from before.
+After I made my forecast for the month of February, I got concerned that by trickling down the pipeline that there would be data loss (due to the assumptions made such as the means).
+I decided that I needed to forecast directly on the CA3 store and Foods3 Department and and then compare my results to the trickle down method.
+By comparing two forecasting methods, I increased the likelihood that I would be using the most accurate forecast.

-I compared my results from the trickle down forecast to the direct forcast and noticed that my accuracy was significantly improved.
+I compared my results from the trickle down forecast to the direct forcast and noticed that my accuracy was significantly improved forecasting directly on the store and department.
 I decided to purse this forecasting strategy as my primary method from this point forward.

 Now that I had my forecast at the Store and Department level, it was now time to work on breaking that forecast down to the individual product level.
 The workflow that I used is as follows:

 1) Look at the 2015 breakdown for what percentage of total sales were associated with a given item.
 At this location and in this department, there are about 800 products.
 I decided to look at 2015 only because not every product was sold every year.
-2) Look at the daily distribution in a given month by analyzing how the product sold over time and averaging that together.
+2) Look at the daily distribution in a given month by analyzing how the product sold every day in the month and averaging that together (for example, average what percent of total sales for the product occured on Feb 1 from 2011-2015).
-3) Multiple the forecast to the product percentage and then use the daily distribution to scatter the sales over the month.
+3) Multiply the forecast to the product percentage and then use the daily distribution to scatter the sales over the month.

 (See the results for more information)

 You'll see in the results section that without any rounding, I am predicting partial units to be sold.
 Of course this isn't possible, so I rounded the results.
-It turns out that the rounding can have a significant effect on the final units sold (for example, moving 16.4 to 12 units or 16.4 to 24 units).
-There is still work to be done to experiment on the best model.
+It turns out that the rounding can have a significant effect on the final units sold (for example, rounding can change 16.4 units to 12 units or 16.4 units to 24 units depending on how I round).

 I discovered that even though the workflow worked as intended, there is still more room to conduct more tests to assess the accuracy of the model.
 For the sake of time, I was only able to test this total workflow on one sample item.